SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 And that'd be love and kindness.
 Waking up from the real Matrix means becoming a more spiritual person.

-In the macroeconomics/political economy, allegory Agent Smith is something like the White Supremacist or Neocon or Christian Fascist (they're not entirely disjoint categories).
+In the macroeconomics/political economy allegory, Agent Smith is something like the White Supremacist or Neocon or Christian Fascist (they're not entirely disjoint categories).
 His "religion" is rule of the machines.
 Or not even that, it is rule by Agent Smith, beyond fascism (the nation is sacred) to total monarchy (the King is sacred). ((I always shed a tear for my friends in Thailand at such points in my thought.
-One nation within which a sizeable proportion of citizens still has a very unhealthy attitude to their monarch.))
+One nation within which a sizeable proportion of citizens still has a very unhealthy regard for their monarch.))

 This leads to the extension of my allegory: humanity in our times is in fact